Abdulrehmanba01/Abdulrehmanba01.github.io/index.md

 ```

-The response of the ICG verification process is 200, ok.
+The response of the ICG verification process is 200, OK.
 It will contains a **Type** object that have the following paramters:
   1. Code: It will be of string type.
-This code is the identication key for each type of resposne, this API call returns.
+This code is the identication key for each type of response, this API call returns.
-  2. decision: It will be of string type This paramter specifies the status of the response whether it is accepted response, declined etc as mentioned in the above table of responses.
+  2. decision: It will be of string type.
+This paramter specifies the status of the response whether it is accepted response, declined etc as mentioned in the above table of responses.
-  4. description: It will be of string type which will acknowlege user about the API response in form of text information.
+  4. description: It will be of string type which will acknowledge user about the API response in form of text information.
   5. addendaRecords: It will be an object that further contains the key, value, description fields of string type.
 This object basically used for providing additional information to the consumers.
   6. error: It will be of string type that specifices the error if that occur during the API call.

  ##### 'Type' Object Parameters

  ![2  response of simple verify](https://user-images.githubusercontent.com/110983629/185617059-6db57703-12ca-4286-8da1-6bfa70d6b586.png)

 ### ICG Verify Process Extended